Tinkerforge/doc/source/Hardware/Bricklets/Ambient_Light.rst

 Description
 -----------

-With the Ambient Light :ref:`Bricklet <product_overview_bricklets>` the features of every :ref:`Brick <product_overview_bricks>` can be extended by the possibility to measure the ambient light.
-The measured illuminance can be readout in `lux
+The Ambient Light :ref:`Bricklet <product_overview_bricklets>` can be used to extend the features of :ref:`Bricks <product_overview_bricks>` with the capability to measure ambient light.
+The measured illuminance can be read out in `lux <http://en.wikipedia.org/wiki/Lux>`_.
+With configurable events it is possible to react on changing illuminance without polling.
-<http://en.wikipedia.org/wiki/Lux>`_ directly.
-With configureable events
-you can react on changing illuminance without polling.

-Typical applications are
-illuminance dependent switching of backlights, motors etc.
+Typical applications are illuminance dependent switching of backlights, motors etc.

 Technical Specifications
 ------------------------